v-kuu/libft-testing-notes/README.md

   you can use the return value as inteded to see if you actually copied the thing completely

 ft_strlcat
-  null input will segfault, but if size is 0 it doesnt even check them check what happens if null terminator not within size
+  null destination will segfault, but if size is 0 it doesnt even check it check what happens if null terminator not within size (if not found, return size+srclen)